 If any of the terms or ideas in the accompanying article are unfamiliar to you, then, you have three choices: You can trot on down to your local library and exhume the old, original C.D.
 Bassett articles from the 1947 issues of Popular Science, you can order out MOTHER NOS.
-13 and 14 at $2.00 apiece from the ad on pages 114-115 of this issue, or you can get your own copy - $1.95 plus 75d shipping and handling — of THE HANDBOOK OF HOMEMADE POWER by using the Mother's Bookshelf ad on pages 174 -177 of this issue.
+13 and 14 at $2.00 apiece from the ad on pages 114-115 of this issue, or you can get your own copy - $1.95 plus 75¢ shipping and handling — of The Handbook of Homemade Power by using the MOTHER's Bookshelf ad on pages 174 -177 of this issue.
 Any way you go about it, you're going to learn all you need to know to lay out, install, and operate your own water-power system.
-All you'll need to add to this information is a freeflowing stream . . . and you're in business.
+All you'll need to add to this information is a free-flowing stream . . . and you're in business.

-One final note: The following article describes an overshot waterwheel set up to do only one thing . . . pump water from a spring to a set of farm buildings 100 feet above.
-If you're more interested in learning how to use the same kind of wheel to generate electricity, see the article, schematic drawing, and photographs of Thomas Oates' waterwheelpowered DC electrical system in MOTHER NO. 24.
-That piece was also reprinted in THE HANDBOOK OF HOMEMADE POWER.-The Editors.
+One final note: The following article describes a homemade overshot water wheel set up to do only one thing . . . pump water from a spring to a set of farm buildings 100 feet above.
+If you're more interested in learning how to use the same kind of wheel to generate electricity, see the article, schematic drawing, and photographs of Thomas Oates' water-wheel powered DC electrical system in MOTHER NO. 24.
+That piece was also reprinted in The Handbook of Homemade Power. — The Editors.

-One very successful example of this "back to basics" trend is the waterwheelpowered water pump now in operation on the Robert Wooding farm near Halifax, Virginia.
-The pump-powered by a homedesigned and homebuilt 6-112-foot, steel waterwheel which, in turn, is spun by water from a stream on the family farmshoves 1,440 gallons of pure spring water 100 feet uphill every 24 hours.
-And, since the system was set up, it hasn't cost the Woodings anything for its tireless roundthe-clock operation . . . except a few cents for lubrication.
+One very successful example of this "back to basics" trend is the water wheel-powered water pump now in operation on the Robert Wooding farm near Halifax, Virginia.
+The pump-powered by a home designed and home-built 6 1/2-foot, steel water wheel which, in turn, is spun by water from a stream on the family farm shoves 1,440 gallons of pure spring water 100 feet uphill every 24 hours.
+And, since the system was set up, it hasn't cost the Woodings anything for its tireless round-the-clock operation . . . except a few cents for lubrication.

 "There are three things I especially like about my wheel," says Bob blooding.
 "One, unlike the hydraulic ram pumps featured several times in MOTHER, it doesn't use gallons and gallons of our drinking water just to pump a few gallons up the hill.
 Two, the overshot design of our wheel makes very efficient use of the small stream we tap for power.
 And, three, there's not a whole lot of banjo work to a rig like this once you've got it going.
 We spent a little time and money setting our system up, to be sure, but it's been practically maintenance-free ever since.
 About all we do is give its bearings a shot of grease two or three times a year."

-(NOTE: The reprinted series of five articles from Popular Science mentioned at the beginning of this piece contains everything you need to know to calculate the flow and call of a stream, design several kinds of dams, build and install an overshot wheel, and otherwise fabricate and operate a farm- or homestead-sized wafer-power system. — The Editors.)
+(NOTE: The reprinted series of five articles from Popular Science mentioned at the beginning of this piece contains everything you need to know to calculate the flow and call of a stream, design several kinds of dams, build and install an overshot wheel, and otherwise fabricate and operate a farm- or homestead-sized water-power system. — The Editors.)

-"We needed about a seven-foot fall for our 6-112-toot-tall wheel," Bob blooding remembers, "so we built a three-foot-tall dam . . . and then flumed the water from the top of that dam to a spot 120 feet further downstream where the creek's banks were an additional tour feet lower.
+"We needed about a seven-foot fall for our 6 1/2-foot-tall wheel," Bob blooding remembers, "so we built a three-foot-tall dam . . . and then flumed the water from the top of that dam to a spot 120 feet further downstream where the creek's banks were an additional tour feet lower.
 The dam's height of three feet plus the additional four feet of drop we picked up by running our flume that tar added up to the seven feet of fall, or head, that we needed for our wheel."

 Although the blooding family's water system for their house, stables, and swimming pool is powered by the stream on their farm . . . the actual water which flows through that system comes from a clear, cool, pure spring.
 This spring, too (just like their dam), is located about 120 feet from the overshot wheel and pump that is the heart of the whole hookup.
 So, in addition to the flume which carries the "driving" water from the dam to the wheel, another one-inch pipe was laid to carry the "driven" water from the spring to the pump that is installed next to (and driven by) the wheel.

-After drawing up his design (complete with "dribble" hole in the bottom of each bucket, so that the wheel is self-draining when not in use!), Bob had the individual parts for his waterwheel prefabbed by the Carolina Steel Company in Greensboro, North Carolina.
-A Richmond, Virginia representative for the firm says that the 3116" steel plate used in the 980-pound assembly's 37 eight-by-twelve-inch buckets, its five-inch-wide rim, and its one-foot-wide sole plate would currently cost about $130.
+After drawing up his design (complete with "dribble" hole in the bottom of each bucket, so that the wheel is self-draining when not in use!), Bob had the individual parts for his water wheel prefabbed by the Carolina Steel Company in Greensboro, North Carolina.
+A Richmond, Virginia representative for the firm says that the 3/16 inch steel plate used in the 980-pound assembly's 37 eight-by-twelve-inch buckets, its five-inch-wide rim, and its one-foot-wide sole plate would currently cost about $130.
 You can add on another $70 for burning, forming, and welding the metal.
 (These prices, of course, will vary in different parts of the country and — as time goes on — are sure to escalate right along with the price of everything else.)

-The hubs for the Wooding wheel were pretty much "Chinese copied" from the hubs manufactured years ago by the nowdefunct Fitz Water Wheel Company of Hanover, Pennsylvania.
+The hubs for the Wooding wheel were pretty much "Chinese copied" from the hubs manufactured years ago by the now-defunct Fitz Water Wheel Company of Hanover, Pennsylvania.
 Bob had them cast at a local foundry from a wooden pattern that he made himself, and the materials and labor for the raw castings set him back only $25.
-A nearby machine shop then bored out the hubs on a lathe, cut keyways into the bores, and made up the pair (each half of the set contains six 318" X 2" spokes) of spokes for the wheel . . . all for only $60 complete.
+A nearby machine shop then bored out the hubs on a lathe, cut keyways into the bores, and made up the pair (each half of the set contains six 3/8 inch by 2 inch spokes) of spokes for the wheel . . . all for only $60 complete.

 Once he had all the components for his wheel prefabbed and in hand, there was nothing for Bob Wooding to do but assemble the power unit.
 "I used calipers to measure and remeasure the spaces around the rim for my buckets until I had them exact to the width of a pencil mark," Bob says.
 "Then I tacked the buckets in place all the way around and rechecked everything before I finally welded them in permanently.
 If you try to finish-weld each one as you go without tacking everything together first, you know, you can get off kilter and warp the whole wheel."

-Every one of the six "ears", or extensions, on each of the two hubs has a recessed area 318" deep by two inches wide by four inches long on its inside surface for a spoke to set into.
-This end of each spoke is held firmly in place with two 7116" galvanized bolts, nuts, and lock washers.
+Every one of the six "ears", or extensions, on each of the two hubs has a recessed area 3/8 inches deep by two inches wide by four inches long on its inside surface for a spoke to set into.
+This end of each spoke is held firmly in place with two 7/16 inch galvanized bolts, nuts, and lock washers.
 The other ends of the spokes are welded to the outside faces of the wheel's rim . . . as you can see in one of the accompanying photos.

 The finished wheel was hoisted with a front-end loader, hauled to the foundation that had been poured for it, and gently eased down until the pillow block bearings on its two-inch steel shaft could be bolted into place.
 A few small pieces of metal were then welded into some of the buckets to balance the completed assembly, and the whole wheel was given a primer coat of zinc chromate and a finish coat of black enamel.

 And that's all there is to the Wooding stream-run, spring-fed water system.
 Water from the spring 120 feet away runs a couple of feet downhill to fill the cement reservoir.
-At the same time, a great deal more water from the dam — also about 120 feet away but in a slightly different directionflows through the flume and pours down over one side of the 6-112-foot waterwheel, causing it to turn.
+At the same time, a great deal more water from the dam — also about 120 feet away but in a slightly different direction — flows through the flume and pours down over one side of the 6 1/2-foot water wheel, causing it to turn.
 And, as the wheel turns, the pump in the reservoir pumps . . . which forces the fresh spring water 100 feet uphill (through a line buried beneath the frost line) to a 500-gallon storage tank which stands near the blooding house.
 And, from that tank, the spring water is then gravity-fed to the house, stables, and swimming pool on the blooding property.

 "The only real trick to the whole thing," says Bob Wooding, "is taking what you already have and using it to your best advantage.